Away With The Steiners

 Most women wear traditional clothing in Pakistan.
 Though the style of dress that women wear in Pakistan does vary in levels of conservativity by region and culture.

 The Shalwar Kameez is the most common traditional outfit worn by women.
-The outfits consist of loose-fitting trousers (shalwar) and a long tunic (kameez) worn with a dupatta (scarf).
-Usually, these shalwar kameez are beautifully bright in colour!
+The outfits consist of loose-fitting trousers (shalwar) and a long tunic (kameez) worn with a Dupatta (scarf).
+Usually, these Shalwar Kameez are beautifully bright in colour!

 In some regions of Pakistan, like Peshawar and Multan, women traditionally dress more conservatively.
-In these cities it is common to see women wearing burqa (full-body garment) or niqab (face veil).
+In these cities it is common to see women wearing Burqa (full-body garment) or Niqab (face veil).

 What to wear in Pakistan as a traveller.